eritislami/evobot/README.md

 npm install
 ```

-After installation finishes follow configuration instructions then run `node index.js` to start the bot.
+After installation finishes follow configuration instructions then run `npm run build && npm run start` to start the bot.

 ## ⚙️ Configuration

-Copy or Rename `config.json.example` to `config.json` and fill out the values:
+Copy or Rename `config.json.example` to `config.json` in dist and fill out the values:

 ⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️